MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/4_configure-login-social-work-school-account.md

 ### 2. Configure you Local Account
 You can configure local account for your training portal by following the instructions below:

+> [!NOTE]
-@(Info)(Note)(If you have already configured your Social Account, skip Step 1 and proceed with Step 2)
+> If you have already configured your Social Account, skip Step 1 and proceed with Step 2

 #### Step 1 - Setup your Azure AD B2C
 1. Login to [Azure portal](https://portal.azure.com/).
-2. Create a new [Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) tenant.
+2. Create a new [Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant) tenant.
 3. Link the Azure Active Directory B2C tenant just created to your Azure Subscription.

 #### Step 2 - Configure your local account